spacetelescope/stwcs/doc/source/fits_conventions.rst

 seen as mutually exclusive.
 In fact, they may work together rather naturally since the SIP and Paper IV conventions both assume the corrections will work on the input pixel and add to the output frame.

+The sample header in :ref:`Appendix1` shows how these keywords get populated for an actual reference file; specifically, an NPOLFILE as described in the next section.

 NPOLFILE reference File Format
 ==============================